QAMinn2468/RSS-Feedreader/README.md

 <li>Navy Times - displays articles of interest to the entire US Navy.</li>
 <li>Veterans - a list of articles of interest to those who were previously Active Duty within the US Military.</li>
 <li>Military Family - articles of interest to the family members of Active Duty US Military Members.</li>
-<li>Transition - These articles are targeted to those transition from US military service to the civilian sector.</li></ul>
+<li>Transition - These articles are targeted to those transitioning from US military service to the civilian sector.</li></ul>